hoffstadt/DearPyGui/docs/source/documentation/themes.rst

 Priority of Themes
 ------------------

-The theme proritizes the latest applied theme in the order of
+The theme prioritizes the latest applied theme in the order of

 1. specific item
 2. container inherited